lakhdar/LMS/README.md

 Elearning management System

  this is E-learning platform solution to manage online courses and surveys .
+I use theses technologies for development

- Use layred Architecture with DDD and TDD
+ - layred Architecture with DDD and TDD

-Repository unit of work pattern
+ - Repository unit of work pattern

-EntityFramework with Sql server
+ - EntityFramework with Sql server

-MongoDb
+ - MongoDb

-Lucene.net
+ - Lucene.net

-ASP MVC5 and angularJs global controllers for Web application
+ - ASP MVC5 and angularJs global controllers for Web application

-Apache Cordova for mobile App
+ - Apache Cordova for mobile App

-Selenuim Webdriver for Automated testing
+ - Selenuim Webdriver for Automated testing

-Unity for Dependecy injection
+ - Unity for Dependecy injection

-ASP WebAPI for distributed e-learning  services
+ - ASP WebAPI for distributed e-learning  services
+ - And others